 Wheeler's other honors include the Witter Bynner Prize for Poetry, given by the American Academy of Arts and Letters, and fellowships from the John Simon Guggenheim Foundation and the New York Foundation for the Arts.
 Additionally, her poems have appeared in eight editions of The Best American Poetry series.

-Simon Armitage was born in 1963 in the village of Marsden, England.
-He earned a Bachelor of Arts from Portsmouth University, where he studied geography, and a Masater of Science in social work from Manchester University.
+Simon Armitage was born in 1963 in Marsden, England.
+He earned a Bachelor of Arts from Portsmouth University and a Masater of Science from Manchester University.
 In 2011, he was appointed Professor of Poetry at the University of Sheffield.
 He also taught at the University of Leeds, the University of Iowa's Writers' Workshop, and Manchester Metropolitan University.

 Armitage's most recent book of poems is Stanza Stones (2013).
-His other volumes of poetry include Black Roses: The Killing of Sophie Lancaster (2012); Seeing Stars (2010), Tyrannosaurus Rexx Versus the Corduroy Kid (2006); The Shout: Selected Poems (2005), which was shortlisted for the National Book Critics Circle Award; Killing Time (1999); CloudCuckooLand(1997); The Dead Sea Poems (1995); Kid (1992), which won the Forward Prize; and Zoom!
+His other volumes of poetry include Black Roses: The Killing of Sophie Lancaster (2012); Seeing Stars (2010), Tyrannosaurus Rex Versus the Corduroy Kid (2006); The Shout: Selected Poems (2005), which was shortlisted for the National Book Critics Circle Award; Killing Time (1999); CloudCuckooLand(1997); The Dead Sea Poems (1995); Kid (1992), which won the Forward Prize; and Zoom!
 (1989), selcted as a Poetry Society Book Choice.
-His translation of Sir Gawain and the Green Knight (2007), from mIddle English was named a Book of the Year by both the New York Times and the Los Angles Times.
-Armitage also is the author of two novels, The White Stuff (2004) and LIttle Green Man (2001), and the non-fiction books Walking Home (2012), Gig: THe Life and Times of a Rock-star Fantasist (2008), All Points North (1998), and, with Glyn Maxwell, Moon Country: Further Reports from Iceland (1996).
-In addition, he has written for radio, television, and film, and is the author of four stage plays.
+His translation of Sir Gawain and the Green Knight (2007), from Middle English was named a Book of the Year by both the New York Times and the Los Angles Times.
+Armitage also authored two novels, The White Stuff (2004) and LIttle Green Man (2001), and the non-fiction books Walking Home (2012), Gig: THe Life and Times of a Rock-star Fantasist (2008), All Points North (1998), and, with Glyn Maxwell, Moon Country: Further Reports from Iceland (1996).
+He has also written for radio, television, and film, and stage plays.

 Armitage was named the UK's official Millennium Poet in 1999 and a Commander of the British Empire in 2010.
-He is a Fellow of the Royal Society of Literature, and his other honors include a Lannan Award, the Keats-Shelley Poetry Prize, the Hay Medal for Poetry, and honorary doctorates from the University of Portsmouth, the University of Huddersfield, the Open University, and Sheffield Hallam University.
+His other honors include Fellow of the Royal Society of Literature, Lannan Award, the Keats-Shelley Poetry Prize, Hay Medal for Poetry, and honorary doctorates from Portsmouth University, the University of Huddersfield, the Open University, and Sheffield Hallam University.

 Hayes's most recent book of poems is How To Be Drawn (2015).
 His other volumes of poetry are Lighthead (2010), which won the 2010 National Book Award, Wind In a Box (2006), Hip Logic (2002), and Muscular Music (1999).
 In, addition, he was editor of The Best American Poetry 2014, the preeminent annual anthology of contemporary American poetry.